maria-korosteleva/Garment-Pattern-Estimation/ReadMe.md

 If you are using our system in your research, consider citing our paper.

-> Bibtex will be added here upon official paper publication
+> Bibtex will be added here upon official paper publication in July 2022

-## ToDo
-* Fix training resume functionality

 ## Contact
 For bug reports, feature suggestion, and code-related questions, please [open an issue](https://github.com/maria-korosteleva/Garment-Pattern-Estimation/issues).